-31. Can an applicant be considered even if there is no matched funding?
+33. Can an applicant be considered even if there is no matched funding?

-If you do not have matched funding or do not demonstrate the capacity to raise match funding, we will not be able to consider your application i.e., the application will be deemed ineligible as per the eligibility criteria set out in the term sheet.
+If you do not have matched funding or do not demonstrate the capacity to raise matched funding, we will not be able to consider your application i.e., the application will be deemed ineligible as per the eligibility criteria set out in the term sheet.

-32. Can in-kind funding be considered as matched funding?
+34. Can in-kind funding be considered as matched funding?

 In-kind contributions will not be calculated as part of the cash-matched funding.
-In-kind contributions will however be taken into consideration when determining competitiveness.
+In-kind contributions will however, be taken into consideration when determining competitiveness.

-33. Would value of the land be considered matched funding if the application is focused in Agriculture?
+35. Would value of the land be considered matched funding if the application is focused in Agriculture?

-It would not meet the requirement for cash match funding, but it can be contributed as in-kind funding and utilised in the project.
+It would not meet the requirement for cash matched funding, but it can be contributed as in-kind funding and utilised in the project.

-34. For existing entities with existing infrastructure would direct costs associated with this infrastructure to deliver on the project be designated as "reimbursement"
+36. For existing entities with existing infrastructure would direct costs associated with this infrastructure to deliver on the project be designated as "reimbursement"

-No as this will be in-kind match funding, hence not accepted as cash match funding.
+No, as this will be in-kind matched funding, hence not accepted as cash matched funding.

-35. Can sunk costs be considered as matched funding?
+37. Can sunk costs be considered as matched funding?

-We will only accept matched funding that can be transferred into the Designated, Approved Project bank account and utilised during the project implementation period.
+We will only accept matched funding that can be transferred into the Designated, Approved Project Bank Account and utilised during the project implementation period.
 Sunk costs will not be considered as matched funding.

-36. What if you have already deployed the funding that you have raised and now you want the Jobs Fund to match what you have already deployed?
+38. What if you have already deployed the funding that you have raised and now you want the Jobs Fund to match what you have already deployed?

-No, that will not be considered as match funding.
+No, that will not be considered as matched funding.

-37. Can projected sales proceeds of the NPC that an NGO wants to set up form part of the matched funding?
+39. Can projected sales proceeds of the NPC that an NGO wants to set up form part of the matched funding?